Amélie Rives Troubetzkoy: Career

 By the time Rives was fifteen, she had written verses, essays, and stories, but with no intention of publishing them.
 Like Nathaniel Hawthorne for many years, she destroyed all that she wrote.
 The editor of the Atlantic Monthly said that Rives never spoke of herself or her writings.
 "Instead of pushing her work upon me, she was so modest about it that I had to get the first story published through her mother."
 Her first published work, A Brother to Dragons, appeared in The Atlantic Monthly in 1886 and attracted immediate attention for its daring originality.
 Other stories soon followed, including Farrier Lam of Piping Pebworth, Nurse Crumpet's Story, Story of Arnon, and Virginia of Virginia, as well as several poems.

 Rives' first novel, The Quick or the Dead?, was published in 1888 and remains her most famous and popular work.
 The novel, which depicts a newly widowed woman struggling with her erotic passion for her late husband's cousin, was condemned as "immoral", "unfit to be read", and "impure".
 Rives was criticized for pandering to the public and offending the refined tastes of readers who had been previously charmed by her stories.
 The negative publicity helped the notorious book sell over 300,000 copies.

 In 1889, Rives published Herod and Marianne, a tragedy based upon the historical facts given by Josephus.
 It was filled with passion, deep intrigue, wild jealousy, hatred, murder, and terrible revenge.
 It was undoubtedly a strong play, demonstrating literary and' dramatic genius, but it was said to need "pruning to rid it of its coarseness and passion, and make it acceptable".
 Had Troubetzkhoy intended all that her readers found in her last named works she would have continued in the same vein when Barbara Denny appeared.
 This was as free as possible from all that could offend, showing that the author was not conscious of much that her former words implied.

 Her 1914 novel, World's End was reputed to be "the best seller in New York City".
-Her other works included The Witness of the Sun, Athelwold, According to St. John, and Tanis, the Sand Digger.
+Her other works included The Witness of the Sun, Athelwold, According to St. John, and Tanis, the Sang Digger.
 "The Critic" said, "She sees Nature with the eye of a painter, and describes it with the voice of a poet."

 Later, she turned to theater and began writing plays for Broadway.
 Her play The Fear Market ran for 118 performances at the Booth Theatre in 1916.